websight-io/docs/docs/cms/developers/quick-start/index.md

     Before you complete this guide, we recommend completing the basic [quick start guide](/cms/quick-start/) first so that you understand basic WebSight CMS concepts.

-This guide uses [starter](https://github.com/websight-io/starter) - our sample project which demonstrates various functionality of Websight CMS and pre-configures for you the following features:
+This guide uses [WebSight Blueprint](https://github.com/websight-io/websight-blueprint) - our sample project which demonstrates various functionality of Websight CMS and pre-configures for you the following features:

 - Demo site project _Luna_
 - [Howlite](https://github.com/websight-io/howlite) components library